 What role do you see Oracle APEX playing in the future at Valdosta State University?

 The role of APEX will be, as it has been, to enable data collection; to enhance users’ ability to interact with all of the data available to us where it applies to them, whether collected via an APEX application or not; and to better enable the faculty, staff, and administration to educate and support the students’ journey to success.

 For a college or university considering Oracle APEX, what single piece of advice would you give?

-Where do you go when you have APEX questions?
+Where do you go when you have APEX questions (apart from Alliance18)?

 I generally start with Google and wherever it’s results may lead me.
 If I can’t find an answer that way, I’ll try searching the Oracle Application Express Oracle Technology Network (APEX OTN) forum, in particular, to narrow down and improve my results.
 Then, if all of that fails to give me the answer I need, I’ll post my question on the forum.
 This way, community experts can guide me.
 This covers 99.9% of all questions I have ever had concerning APEX.
 On very rare occasion, I have tried to generate additional responses to my question by advertising it on apex.world or Twitter, but I always post the question and look for responses to it at the forum.